sal55/langs/Compilertest2.md

 ### My Compilers

-The current ones are BB (M language) and MS (MS language).
-The latter is a new embedded scripting language.
+The current ones are BB (M language) and QQ (Q scripting language).
+QQ'is a new product but which can't yet run code.
+Time is for compiling to internal bytecode.
+Internal timing is 0.6 seconds, or 16700 functions/second, or 1.15Mlps.

-I've now added 'bcc', which is my C compiler.
-This had had problems with its ST organisation (each set of 10,000 duplicate local names was stored in one list, and sometimes it would scan all of it).
-This program is still hampered by having an intermediate stage that is ASM source code, which slows down otherwise it would be faster than BB.
+I've now added 'bcc', which is my C compiler, that had had problems with this benchmark.
+It is still hampered by having an intermediate stage that is ASM source code, which slows down otherwise it would be faster than BB.
 Note that the timing is of a version built with gcc 5.1.0 -O3, otherwise it would be 40% slower.

 I've also addede 'MM', which is an older version of BB.
 This had the advantage of being able to be transpiled to C, allowing a proper optimising compiler to be used.

 The (bb) against my implentations means compiled with 'bb -opt'. (gcc) means transpiled to C and compiled with 'gcc -O3'.

-(Note: An earlier project 'MS' has been abandoned.
-'QQ' is a new product but which can't yet run code.
-Time is for compiling to internal bytecode.
-Internal timing is 0.6 seconds, or 16700 functions/second, or 1.15Mlps)